colingorrie/digital-garden/_pages/index.md

 Welcome to my **digital garden**, which is a place for me to cultivate ideas.

 There are many pathways through the garden.
-Here are some ways in.
+Here are some ways in...

 ## By course